-- © Copyright 2020 ABB.
+--© Copyright 2020 ABB.
 All rights reserved.
 The information in this manual is subject to change without notice.
-This manual and parts thereof must not be reproduced or copied, or disclosed to third parties, nor used reproduced or copied, or disclosed to third parties, nor use for any unauthorized purpose without written permission from ABB Sp. z o.o., Medium Voltage Drives.
+This manual and parts thereof must not be reproduced or copied, or disclosed to third parties, nor used for any unauthorized purpose without written permission from ABB Sp. z o.o., Medium Voltage Drives.
 The hardware and software described in this manual is provided under a license and may be used, copied, or disclosed only in accordance with the terms of such license.